 When going through the checkout to purchase your groceries, hand this receipt to the cashier.
 The cashier deducts this amount from your bill.
 If you don’t have anything to buy, you can just hand your receipt to the cashier and get the money back.

 Recycling bottles in Germany is a unique process.
-Hopefully this guide takes all the fear and uncertainty out of your first recycling experience and you’ll be able to do it as if you’ve been recycling bottles this way for years.
+Hopefully, this guide to Pfand takes all the fear and uncertainty out of your first recycling experience and you’ll be able to do it as if you’ve been recycling bottles this way for years.